 The residents are based at the Lahey Hospital & Medical Center in Burlington, Massachusetts.
 The institution has a general surgical residency program and has academic affiliation with Tufts University School of Medicine.
 Lahey attracts a large volume of medical students from Tufts and other institutions rotating on the surgical service.
 The academic environment at the institution is outstanding, and the academic mission is supported strongly by the administration.
 Lahey Hospital & Medical Center supports residency programs in numerous other specialties, including gastroenterology, internal medicine, radiology and other surgical disciplines.

-All of our resident become proficient in the care of patients with complex colorectal disease.
+All of our residents become proficient in the care of patients with complex colorectal disease.
 Residents who matriculate in our program will benefit from a high volume of tertiary care cases, an intense experience in advanced laparoscopic intestinal procedures, and a high volume of patients with inflammatory bowel disease and colorectal malignancy.
 Involvement in ongoing clinical research efforts, both local and multi-institutional, exposes the resident to investigation in the colorectal field, and hopefully spurs future independent investigation.

 The faculty provides supervision of the resident at all times in all settings, including the outpatient office, the operating room, the endoscopy laboratory, and the inpatient wards.
 There is protected time for didactic conferences specifically tailored to the education of the residents, which include core curriculum lectures, case management teleconference with other sites, morbidity and mortality conferences, research meetings, inflammatory bowel disease conference, colorectal cancer case management conference, grand rounds, visiting professor conferences, and journal club.